THE DEITY OF JESUS CHRIST – A point-by-point response to the most common arguments Jehovah’s Witnesses pose against the Deity of Jesus Christ

 GRANVILLE SHARP’S GREEK GRAMMAR RULE:

-In the case where TWO NOUNS which are DESCRIBING A PERSON are CONNECTED by the word “AND,” and the FIRST NOUN HAS THE ARTICLE (“the”) while the SECOND NOUN DOES NOT, BOTH NOUNS ARE REFERRING TO THE SAME PERSON.
-Sharp’s rule is valid only for singular nouns—not plural nouns, and it is not intended to be applied to proper names.
+In the case where TWO NOUNS that are DESCRIBING A PERSON are CONNECTED by the word “AND,” and the FIRST NOUN HAS THE ARTICLE (“the”) while the SECOND NOUN DOES NOT, BOTH NOUNS ARE REFERRING TO THE SAME PERSON.
+Sharp’s rule is valid only for singular nouns — not plural nouns, and it is not intended to be applied to proper names.

 1. REVELATION 1:7-8: